pszemraj/lm-api/README.md

 > Command-line utilities for querying large language models

-This repo is built around making is easy to run a set of queries against a large language model (LM) and get back a set of results via CLI, but also has basic Python API functionality.
+This repo is built around making it easy to run a set of queries against a large language model (LM) and get back a set of results via CLI, but it also has basic Python API functionality.

 Queries are expected to be in a pandas-compatible format, and results are written to a text file with markdown formatting for easy viewing/sharing.